1ucky40nc3/ard_uno_loadcell_display/README.md

 # Check if your device can be detected
 pio device list
 # Build the code
-pio run -e arduino_nano_esp32 -t build
+pio run -e uno -t build
 # Upload the build
-pio run -e arduino_nano_esp32 -t upload
+pio run -e uno -t upload
 ```

 As an alternative to the command you can also use the PlatformIO buttons in VSCode.
 You can find the buttons below.
-Make szre to select the correct (`arduino_nano_esp32`) environment for the upload.
+Make szre to select the correct (`uno`) environment for the upload.

 ### Run Tests